SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 ``roomTemperature`` is set to a ``Temperature`` instance initialized with a typical ambient room temperature of ``21.0`` degrees Celsius.

-There is an oven in this room.
+Suppose this room is a kitchen and contains an oven.
 To keep track of the oven's temperature, a variable called ``ovenTemperature`` is declared and